Postduino/postduino.github.io/_posts/2015-03-04-postduino-episode-0.markdown

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.

+<iframe src="https://player.vimeo.com/video/42737664" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe> <p><a href="https://vimeo.com/42737664">Cows</a> from <a href="https://vimeo.com/marosuperstar">Maro</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

+To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
+Take a look at the source for this post to get an idea about how it works.

 ![Photoresistors](/assets/img/posts/photoresistors.jpg)